CJMobileApps/QuidditchPlayersAndroid/Readme.md

      ```
      * [X] Part 3: Combine the two list and show the results in a list.
-     * [X] Part 4: Make call to following the following WebSocket end point: http://ios-hiring-backend.dokku.canillitapp.com
+     * [X] Part 4: Make call to following the following WebSocket end point: wss://cjmobileapps.com/api/v1/quidditch/status

-     1) Status updates
+     1) Status updates JSON

      ```
      {